djhaskin987/degasolv/docs/command-reference.rst

 fact that config files may be specified via HTTP/HTTPS URLs, allows the user to specify a *site config file*.

-Multiple sub-commands have options ending in ``-strat`` which fundamentally change how degasolv works.
+Multiple sub-commands have options which fundamentally change how degasolv works.
 These are ``--conflict-strat``, ``--index-strat``, ``--resolve-strat`` and ``--search-strat``.
-It is therefore recommended that they are specified site-wide.
+It is therefore recommended that these specific options are specified site-wide, if they are specified at all.
 Specifying these in a site config file, then serving that config file internally via HTTP(S) would allow all instances of degasolv to point to a site-wide file, together with a build-specific config file, as in this example::

   java -jar degasolv-<version>-standalone.jar \